 I input the wrong time/distance...

 NOTE: All event distance need to be input as kilometres and not as miles.
-The event may be describes as being in miles but internally everything works in kilometres - even if your GPS tracker is set to show miles it's converting from kilometres.
+The event may be described as being in miles but internally everything works in kilometres - even if your GPS tracker is set to show miles it's actually converting from kilometres.

 All times/distances input to the system can be updated - note that most events set a window of time that you can upload/make changes.
 To edit your time/distance simply go back to your Ticket and update the time and/or distance and re-submit the result.
 The system will reflect the changes immediately.

 For events where multiple times and/or distances are required - eg our challenge type events where you will take multiple days to complete the event - you'll see a list of times and/or distances (normally shown on a 'My overview' page accesed by a tab on the event page) and can edit or delete these as required.
-If the event is showing progress on a map, these times are underneath the map - many people don't scroll down and see them!
+If the event is showing progress on a map, these times are underneath the map at the bottom of the page - many people just don't scroll down enough to see them!